How Justin Bieber Turned Into A Notorious Bad Boy

-But with great success at such a young age, can also come trouble.

-On Thursday, the pop star was arrested on suspicion of DUI and drag racing during a wild night out in Miami.
-But that’s just the tip of the iceberg with his recent run-ins with the law.
+Earlier this year, photos of Bieber allegedly smoking weed hit the internet and he’s already had his fair share of run-ins with paparazzi.

-From a break-up with Selena Gomez to controversial new friendships, see where Bieber may have stepped off course.
+From a break-up with Selena Gomez to his new controversial friendship with Lil Twist, see where Bieber may have stepped off course.

 1994: Justin Drew Bieber was born in Ontario, Canada.
 His mother was just 17 years old when she became pregnant and raised Bieber as a single mother in low-income housing.
-He is still close with his father, who has two other children.
+He keeps in touch with his father, who has two other children.

 Bieber's popularity on YouTube began to rise as his mum, Pattie Mallette, continued to upload videos of her son singing covers of various R&B songs.